 The order will state that you will, at all times whilst driving the authorised vehicle, carry a logbook in which you will, prior to undertaking any and each journey, record, clearly in English, the date and time of journey, point of departure, odometer reading at point of departure, destination, and reason for journey.

 Phil has competitive rates that will match or better other lawyers offering to provide limited licences.
 These rates vary depending on the circumstances of each application, so call now to discuss.

 What if I change my mind in relation to the Limited Licence application?

 If you change your mind prior to filing the application, the court-filing fee of $153 will be refunded to you.
 Work that Phil has done up until that point will be charged at an hourly rate.
 If the application has been filed, the court will not refund filing the fee.

-No. The law says that if you have been disqualified from driving (i.e. been convicted and disqualified in a court – not be confused with licence suspension through demerit points) – within the last five years, you cannot apply for a Limited Licence.
+No. The law says that if you have been disqualified from driving within the past 5 years (i.e. been convicted and disqualified in a court – not be confused with licence suspension through demerit points) – you cannot apply for a limited licence.
 Nor can people who are indefinitely disqualified (pursuant to s65 Land Transport Act 1998).
-Other people who can’t apply are those who drive in a transport service, or those who have breached the terms of an existing Limited Licence.
+Other people who can’t apply are those who drive in a transport service, or those who have breached the terms of an existing limited licence.